jiananlu/faked_csv/README.md

 `length` to specify how many characters in each of the generated data, e.g. 15 will give you something like `9mLcZHR9H5V7pg9`.
 This is particularly useful if you want to mimic something like item ID, access token etc.

+`format` to sepcify the format of the randomly generated strings.
+Any character in the format string will be print to the generated string unless it's prefixed with a '/' which will generate a corresponding character based on the format given after the '/' sign.

+`/w` any letter between 'a' to 'z'
+`/W` any letter between 'A' to 'Z'
+`/D` any letter between 'A' to 'Z' or 'a' to 'z'
+`/d` any digit between 0 to 9
+`/@` alphanumeric, A-Z, a-z, or 0-9

+Example:

+`001/W/W/d/@` might generate something like: `001HR9a`

 #### faker:[class]:[method]

 This indicates you want to use one of the methods from Faker gem.
 You can find the list of all methods from [Faker gem's documentation](http://rubydoc.info/github/stympy/faker).
 Each method is a class name and a method name.
 Example, `Faker::Internet.url` can be mapped to `faker:internet:url` as a field type in the configuration.
 As current version, we don't support parameters into the faker method.
 Future version will add such support.